-Singapore is not a signatory to the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention) or any of its protocols.
+Singapore is not a signatory to the Athens Convention or any of its protocols.

 The LLMC Convention 1976 provides the limitation regime for passenger claims.
 Article 7 of the LLMC Convention addresses claims for loss of life and personal injury to passengers.
-The limitation of liability of the owners is 46,666 SDRs multiplied by the number of passengers that the ship is authorised to carry according to the ship's certificate, subject to a maximum limit of 25 million SDRs.
-On 14 January 2019, the Singapore Parliament passed the Merchant Shipping (Miscellaneous Amendments) Bill to implement the 1996 Protocol in Singapore.
+The limitation of liability of a shipowner is 46,666 special drawing rights (SDRs) multiplied by the number of passengers that the ship is authorised to carry according to the ship's certificate, subject to a maximum limit of 25 million SDRs.
+On 14 January 2019, Parliament passed the Merchant Shipping (Miscellaneous Amendments) Bill to implement the 1996 LLMC Protocol in Singapore.
 When the amendments come into force, the limitation of liability for claims for loss of life and personal injury will increase to 175,000 SDRs multiplied by the number of passengers the ship is authorised to carry.
 The absolute maximum will be abolished.